"Elevated Messy" (w/ Rachel Sennott)

 How did the pot, what was the first hit?

 Who was your fucking Sherpa?
-So this is what happened is basically I did, it was around my birthday.
-Yeah.
+So this is what happened is basically

-no, one year before was when I accosted you guys.
-Yeah.
+And this is also around the time, no, one year before was when I accosted you guys.
+We'll get to that in a second.

-And because we all had raw vulnerable moments, we all, and that's again, what the community is for.
+And because we all had raw vulnerable moments, we all, and that's, again, what the community is for.

 That's why we have each other's backs because we saw each other at the highest and the lowest.